elysium1499/BEER_DataVisualization/src/laboratory1.md

 <p>

-This chart offers a detailed visualization of CO2 emissions for the year 2022, providing valuable insights into the primary sources of global CO2 emissions.
+This chart offers a detailed visualization of CO₂ emissions for the year 2022, providing valuable insights into the primary sources of global CO₂ emissions.

-Each continent’s total CO2 emissions are represented by flows, with larger flows indicating greater emissions.
+Each continent’s total CO₂ emissions are represented by flows, with larger flows indicating greater emissions.

 Emission flows split further to individual countries.
 More significant flows indicate higher national emissions.
-Major emitters like the **United States**, **China**, and **Brazil** dominate the chart, reflecting their status as some of the largest contributors to global CO2 emissions.
+Major emitters like the **United States**, **China**, and **Brazil** dominate the chart, reflecting their status as some of the largest contributors to global CO₂ emissions.

 The chart divides emissions into two primary categories on the right: **Fossil Fuel Use** and **Land Use**.
 Countries such as the **United States** and **China** show significant flows linked to **Fossil Fuel Use**, highlighting their dependence on coal, oil, and natural gas.
 In contrast, nations like **Brazil** and other countries in South America exhibit stronger connections to **Land Use** emissions, reflecting the impact of deforestation and land management practices.

-European nations, such as **Indonesia** and the **Russia**, also contribute significantly to global emissions, though their flows are smaller compared to top emitters like the U.S. and China.
+**Indonesia** and **Russia** also contribute significantly to global emissions, though their flows are smaller compared to top emitters like the U.S. and China.

 </p>